Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

 Our argument proceeds by reducing to the principal block.
-On the representation theory side, this reduction is a consequence of the Bushnell-Kutzko theory of types and covers, which we now recall.
+On the representation theory side, this reduction is a consequence of the Bushnell-Kutzko theory of types and covers \cite{BK structure, BK}, which we now recall. \emph{For this subsection only, we will reverse our conventions} to avoid cumbersome notation; that is, we let $G$ be a connected reductive split group over $F$ on the automorphic side of Langlands duality.

-\subsection{Supercuspidal support}
+\subsubsection{Supercuspidal support}